Recognizing Moose Habitat

 are browsers rather than grazers.

 Because they lack upper incisors the browse is raggedly torn.
-Moose feeds on leaves, twigs, buds, and bark
+Moose feed on leaves, twigs, buds, and bark

 of willow, balsam, aspen, dogwood, birch, cherry, maple and viburnum and